dreamerslab/jquery.queue/README.md

 Javascript is an [event-driven](http://bit.ly/ejhOOR) programming language.
 Therefore with heavy frontend applications your code is easy to have nested callbacks.
 And this make your code less flexible.

-With jQuery Queue plugin you can add functions in a queue outside the function scope; excute the queued functions later.
+With jQuery Queue plugin you can add functions in a queue outside the function scope; execute the queued functions later.
 It makes your code easily to be more modularize.
 It is a must have if you write heavy frontend websites.

 ## Requires
   - jQuery 1.2.3+